The Hanging Sun

-The Hanging Sun is a 2022 Italian-British noir thriller film directed by Francesco Carrozzini.
+The Hanging Sun is a 2022 Italian-British noir thriller film directed by Francesco Carrozzini, and starring Alessandro Borghi and Jessica Brown Findlay.
 It is an adaptation of the 2015 novel Midnight Sun by Jo Nesbø.

 The film had its world premiere as the closing film of the 79th Venice International Film Festival on 10 September 2022.

 Premise

-John (Alessandro Borghi) is on the run after betraying his powerful crime boss father (Peter Mullan).
-He travels north to evade his brother (Frederick Schmidt) and takes refuge in an isolated village.
+John is on the run after betraying his powerful crime boss father.
+He travels north to evade his brother and takes refuge in an isolated village.
 The village is a small community of strict religious conformists.
-John grows close to a woman with a troubled past named Lea (Jessica Brown Findlay), becoming a father figure to her son Caleb (Raphael Vicas).
+John grows close to a woman with a troubled past named Lea, becoming a father figure to her son Caleb.
 The two must find a way to break the ties to their past and start over.